telerik/fiddler-docs/KnowledgeBase/Download-Initiator.md

 		FiddlerObject.UI.lvSessions.AddBoundColumn("Accept", 50, "@request.Accept");

 Second, while understanding what class of Element initiated a request is useful, IE9 includes an even more valuable feature that conveys contextual information about why a request was made.
 You can see this feature at work in the Internet Explorer F12 Developer Tools, which you can open by pressing (you guessed it) the F12 key.
-On the Network tab, you�ll see the �Initiator� column that provides more information about the context in which a request was made:
+On the Network tab, you'll see the **Initiator** column that provides more information about the context in which a request was made: